alexanderrich/exploration_consumption/doc/journal/paper.md

 ## Methods

-### Participants
+### Participants.
 Forty participants completed the experiment, which was conducted over Amazon Mechanical Turk (AMT) using the psiTurk framework [@Gureckis2015a].
+The participants had a mean age of 37.7 (SD=10.6).
+Twenty eight self-reported female, twelve male.
 Participants were paid $5.00 for their participation, with a performance-based bonus of up to $3.00.
+The experiment and all following experiments were approved by the Institutional Review Board at New York University.
 All participants received the full $3.00 bonus.
 Participants were pseudo-randomly counterbalanced across two conditions.